Paul Thompson (ice hockey, born 1965): Coventry years

-Abroad in Europe
+Later career

 Thompson was the longest tenured head coach in British ice hockey when he announced his intentions to coach abroad in Europe for a new experience.
 Thompson joined Troja-Ljungby of the Allsvenskan league in Sweden for the 2013–2014 season.
 He was an assistant coach to Gunnar Leidborg, but with 12 games remaining he was promoted to head coach upon Leidborg's departure.
 The team was ultimately relegated to Hockeyettan after finished 13th in the season, and missing the top two spots in the qualifiers.
 Thompson stated he could have remained in Sweden, but wanted to move onto something else.
 Thompson moved to Denmark for the 2014–15 season, coaching the Aalborg Pirates of the Metal Ligaen.
 His team was primarily made of younger, local players.
 Aalborg finished eighth place in the season, and lost in the first round of the playoffs.
 After two years in Europe, Thompson returned to Great Britain, feeling that he learned a lot about hockey while abroad.

-Sheffield years

-On 30 April 2015, Thompson signed a two-year contract to be general manager and head coach of the Sheffield Steelers, and oversee the Under 20 programme.
+In April 2015, Thompson signed a two-year contract to be general manager and head coach of the Sheffield Steelers, and oversee the Under 20 programme.
 In the 2015–2016 season, Thompson led Sheffield to the EIHL championship, but were upset in the first round of the playoffs, by his old team Coventry.
 Thompson was awarded a ninth Coach of the Year Trophy, in his return to the EIHL.
 In the 2016–2017 season, he led the Steelers to third place in the league, won the EIHL playoff championship, and a spot in the EIHL Challenge Cup finals.
 On 12 April 2017, Thompson signed a two-year contract extension.
 In the 2017–2018 season, he led Sheffield to a third-place finish in the league, and reached the finals of the playoffs losing to the Cardiff Devils.
 Thompson resigned from his positions on 1 October 2018, citing personal reasons.

-Schwenningen years

-On 8 November 2018, Thompson signed a one-year contract as head coach of the Schwenninger Wild Wings in the Deutsche Eishockey Liga, with a club option for a second year.
+In November 2018, Thompson signed a one-year contract as head coach of the Schwenninger Wild Wings in the Deutsche Eishockey Liga, with a club option for a second year.
 In the 2018–2019 season, he led the Wild Wings to 49 points but placed 14th and last overall.
 In his second season with the Wild Wings, Thompson was fired on 16 December 2019, with the team in 14th place and last overall with only six wins in 26 games.

-Move to Italy

 In October 2020, Thompson became head coach of the Unterland Cavaliers in Serie B of the Italian Hockey League.

-Return to Denmark

 Thompson was appointed as the head coach of the Odense Bulldogs in the Metal Ligaen in March 2021, on a contract until the end of the 2022–23 season.

+In May 2025, the Cardiff Devils announced Thompson as their head coach.